vinay10110/shell.ai/README.md

 An example file is provided at `result/submission_catboost.csv`.

----

-## Reproducibility Tips

-- Use a fixed random seed for data splits and model training.
-- Consider stratified or grouped splits if applicable to your data generation process.
-- Track per-target MAPE and overall average MAPE.

----

-## Potential Improvements

-- Feature engineering: interaction terms between fractions and properties, normalized/ratio features.
-- Multi-target models vs. per-target specialized models; ensembling.
-- Error analysis per target (where MAPE is high) and per composition region.
-- Calibration and constraints (e.g., physical plausibility checks on predictions).

----

 ## Acknowledgments

-This project was developed for the Shell.ai Hackathon (6th year edition).
-Many thanks to the organizers and community.
+This project was developed for the Shell.ai Hackathon (6th year edition)

 ---